mottaquikarim/PythonProgramming/app/src/Topics/data_science.md

 >>* Number of people ever born -- **108,470,690,115**
 >>* World population in mid-2017 -- **7,536,000,000**
 >>* Percent of those ever born who are living in 2017 -- **6.9%**

+* "Any estimate of the total number of people who have ever lived depends essentially on two factors: the length of time humans are thought to have been on Earth and the average size of the human population at different periods...Guesstimating the number of people ever born, then, requires selecting population sizes for different points from antiquity to the present and applying assumed birth rates to each period."

 [Population Pyramid](https://www.populationpyramid.net/)